Shaga-Matula/blue-pulse-pp5/README.md

 ## Responsive Design (Anthology)

-- Similar to our landing page, the Anthology page features a responsive design, adapting seamlessly to various devices for a consistent user experience during interactions.
+- Similar to our landing page, the Anthology page features a responsive design, adapting to various devices for a consistent user experience during interactions.

 ## In Summary